B59-CloudDevOps/learn-kubernetes/README.md

 > Whenever you have a common set of properties that needs to be supplied across the componets of the kubernetes, then rather supplying manually, we tend to create a resource called as ConfigMap and we inject this configMap in to the pods.

+### In reality, we don't directly create pods.
+They would be done by using SETS.
+You provision sets will provision the pods

+> If you pods are provisioned by SETS:
+    1) They will take care of the pods availability.
+Even if something got deleted, they create it automatically
+    2) If you want to scale up or down, sets will take care of it.
+    3) If you want a singple pod per node as per the nodes scalabililty
+    4) They help you in moving pods from one version to another version ( v1 to v2 )

+Keep in mind, we never create pods directly.
+We will deploy SETS and sets will create the pods.
+And these pods will be managed by SETS

+> Based on the use case, there are 4 varieties of sets offered in kubernetes as of today:

+    1) Replica Set       : A ReplicaSet is a controller that ensures a specified number of replicas (identical copies) of a pod are running in a cluster at all times.
+ReplicaSets help to ensure high availability and scalability by automatically scaling the number of pod replicas up or down in response to changes in demand or hardware failures.
+    2) Deployment Set    :
+    3) Daemon Set
+    4) Stateful Set